 8 | Exchange

-Once surveys have been carried out you can finalise your mortgage but contacting the lender to advise them of the sale.
+Once surveys have been carried out you can finalise your mortgage by contacting the lender to advise them of the sale.
 Your solicitor will progress the sale and providing that all is well, the negotiations will move on to Exchange of Contracts.
 Before signing the contract, go through it with your solicitor to check that all the details are correct.

 9 | Completion

-Completion is the term used for move out/in day, the seller or representative must present the buyer with the keys on this date (unless alternative plans have been made), prior to exchange a date for completion is set to suit all parties and timescales.
+Completion is the term used for move out/in day.
+The seller or representative must present the buyer with the keys on this date (unless alternative plans have been made) prior to exchange.
+A date for completion is set to suit all parties and timescales.
 Once contracts are exchanged the deal is now legally binding.

 10 | Sold